borngraced/lnetm-cli/README.md

     lnetm -m l -a 192.168.0.1 -t 20 -i 5
     ```

-- To monitor network availability for multiple IP addresses with the default threshold and interval:
+- To monitor network availability with daemon and with the default threshold and interval:

     ```plaintext
-    lnetm -m a -a 192.168.0.1,192.168.0.2,192.168.0.3
+    lnetm -m a -a 192.168.0.1 --daemon
     ```

 - To monitor both latency and availability for a single IP address with the default threshold and interval: